babybuddy/babybuddy-alexa-skill/README.md

 ## Deployment

+### 1. Create `skill.json`

+Copy the `skill-package/skill.json.example` file as `skill.json`, making any desired modifications to the skill information.

+### 2. Deploy

 The ask-cli deploy command will automatically create the skill on your AWS account and a lambda function.
 This needs to be done first in order to get local development to work.

 ```
 ask deploy
 ```

+### 3. Set up environment variables

+After deploy completes, navigate to the [AWS Lambda Console](https://console.aws.amazon.com/lambda), select the deployed function (see `.ask/ask-states.json` for the function name), and add the following environment variables:

+- `BABY_BUDDY_API_URL`: URL of the Baby Buddy instance (e.g. "https://baby.my-domain.com/").
+- `BABY_BUDDY_API_KEY`: API key for the instance (found on the User Settings page of the Baby Buddy instance).

 ## Local Development